rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 Each of the following sections below demonstrate how to configure RabbitMQ to handle more than one OAuth 2.0 resource/audience where users and clients are declared in one or many OAuth providers.

+In particular, the following three scenarios demonstrate how to configure two resources, called `rabbit_prod` and `rabbit_dev`:
+- Scenario 1 - Two resources are managed by the same **keycloak** realm and server.
+In other words, one single OAuth 2.0 provider where both resources and users and clients are registered under the same realm
+- Scenario 2 - Each resource is managed on a dedicated realm (`rabbit_prod` resource -> `prod` realm, `rabbit_dev` resource -> `dev` realm) but under the same provider physical server, `keycloak`.
+- Scenario 3 - Each resource is managed on a dedicated OAuth server (`rabbit_dev` -> `devkeycloak:8442`, `rabbit_dev` -> `prodkeycloak:8443`).

-## Scenario 1 - Many OAuth 2.0 resources vs one single OAuth provider
+## Scenario 1 - Two OAuth 2.0 resources under same OAuth provider

 In this scenario, we have the following OAuth clients declared on a single OAuth 2.0 provider called `keycloak`:
 - `prod_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_prod` (password: `PdLHb1w8RH1oD5bpppgy8OF9G6QeRpL9`)
-- `rabbit_prod_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
+- `rabbit_prod_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_prod`
 - `dev_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_dev` (password: `z1PNm47wfWyulTnAaDOf1AggTy3MxX2H`)
 - `rabbit_dev_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
 - `rabbit_dev_mgt_api` this is an OAuth client with only access to `rabbit_dev` resource with the scopes to access only the management rest api with the `management` user-tag.